en-wl/wordlist/README.md

 To extract wordlists from the database use:

-    ./scowl word-list scowl.db > wl.txt
+    ./scowl --db scowl.db word-list > wl.txt

+If `--db` option specifies the database file to use.
+The option defaults to 'scowl.db' or the value of the `SCOWL_DB` environment variable if set.

-Which will create a word list that corresponds to the default dictionary size and variant level used when creating spell-checkers dictionaries, except that dialectic marks (i.e. accents) are preserved.
-To remove then marks use:
+The default options for word-list will create a word-list that corresponds to the default dictionary for American English, with the exception that dialectic marks (i.e. accents) are preserved.
+To remove the marks use the `--deaccent`
+option:

     ./scowl word-list scowl.db --deaccent > wl.txt